A History of Silicon ValleyTable of Contents | Timeline of Silicon Valley | A photographic tour

 Beyond the Cloud

 The biggest outside threat to Google and Apple was probably Amazon.
-On the surface the Seattle-based rival was simply a huge retailer (in 2014 carrying more than 200 million items sold by over two million third-party vendors), and mainly famous (or infamous) for destroying the business of bookstores, but deeper down Amazon was an extremely sophisticated technology company that pioneered online customer reviews and ratings, that in 2006 introduced pay-as-you-go cloud computing (later used by the likes of Instagram, Pinterest and Spotify), that in 2007 turned ebook readers into commodities, that in the 2010s turned its colossal PHX6 fulfilment center at Phoenix (Arizona) into an automated, robot-intensive facility (while making the whole supply chain available to other merchants as well), and that was rapidly moving online business towards same-day delivery and mobile shopping.
+On the surface the Seattle-based rival was simply a huge retailer (in 2014 carrying more than 200 million items sold by over two million third-party vendors), and mainly famous (or infamous) for destroying the business of bookstores, but deeper down Amazon was an extremely sophisticated technology company that pioneered online customer reviews and ratings, that in 2006 introduced pay-as-you-go cloud computing with S3 (later used by the likes of Instagram, Pinterest and Spotify), that in 2007 turned ebook readers into commodities, that in the 2010s turned its colossal PHX6 fulfilment center at Phoenix (Arizona) into an automated, robot-intensive facility (while making the whole supply chain available to other merchants as well), and that was rapidly moving online business towards same-day delivery and mobile shopping.

 New methods for software development made it easier for startups to create distributed applications.